sbissantz/rarp/ssh.md

 ssh-add ~/.ssh/id_rsa
 ```

-Note: In macOS there is a very elegant way to setup and store the standard key
+Note: macOS developed a very elegant way to setup and store the standard key
 in your keychain.
 Just type:

 ```